HeyokaBull777/TimeSeriesRegressionAnalysis/README.md

 #### Linear Regression Forecasting

 Yen futures were forecasted using a Scikit-Learn linear regression model.
 Returns and Lagged Returns were created and the data was split into training and testing data.
+Linear regression modeling was used to analyze if the model performed better or worse on out-of-sample data compared to in-sample data?